Suitcases on a rainy road in Ireland. Planning what to pack for Ireland?

 Something with a hood that keeps you dry and lets you keep your hands free for important things…like taking photos of all the beautiful places you’ll visit!

 I always advise going for one that folds up nice and small.
-This could be a good option, so you can throw it in your day bag (I swear by my Tropicfeel Bag, it fits so much) in case of any surprise rain visits.
+This could be a good option, so you can throw it in your day bag in case of any surprise rain visits.
+I use my tiny ultralight packable bag for days like this, folds up small and comes everywhere with me.

 4. Sunglasses and Sun Hats (But No Rain Gear)